garylirocks/quickrefs/azure-monitor.markdown

     - Recommended, all service will be migrated to this mode
     - Better performance across ingestion latency and query times
     - You could grant RBAC access on a specific table
+- Limitations
+  - Most resource types have an `AllMetrics` category, which allows you to send metrics to a destination
+    - Some metrics could not be exported this way, you need to use REST API

 ### VMs